canberkarkose/React-App/README.md

 # Note
     Make sure that the script is able to access the website and scrape the data.
-    The script is currently set to scrape the data only for oil prices and brand, you can add or modify the script to scrape other data as well.
+    The script is currently set to scrape the data only for mobile phone prices and brand, you can add or modify the script to scrape other data as well.

 # Contributing